PENGZhaoqing/CourseSelect_en/README.md

 # CourseSelect of UCAS Portal

+## Introduction

+This tutorial is based on the postgraduate course, named software development methodology, from University of Chinese Academy of Sciences.
+This tutorial can help you generate a basic version of the final project.
+At first, you must set up Rails environment successfully and run the basic framework.
+Secondly, you can add more functions based on it.
+We will continue supply guidance for your following project.
+The code of the basic version of the Demo in this tutorial has been uploaded to Github already.
+This tutorial is helpful for new developers of Ruby on Rails to add the following new functions on the basic version:

+* Deal with course conflict and control the student number
+* Count credit points, degree course, etc.
+* Add the function of opening and closing the selective courses system.
+* Customize administrator backstage
+* Authorized login based on OAuth
+* Data input in Excel format
+* Bind user’s mailbox (to achieve the function of register activation,forgot password, etc.)
+* Search and retrieval within the site (such as searching courses
+* according to the classification)

 This app is aimed to demonstrate the interaction beetween [UcasPortal](https://github.com/PENGZhaoqing/UcasPortal) and other web application with OAuth 2.0 protocol.